briankoser/sfc-listeners-guide/episodes/0161-new-animated-star-wars-and-other-news.md

 recommendation: no
 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.
 ---
-Ben's one geek request for {% workTitle "Star Wars VII" %}: cast Simon Pegg. <q class="archivist inline">Wishes do come true</q>
+Ben's one geek request for {% work "Star Wars VII" %}: cast Simon Pegg. <q class="archivist inline">Wishes do come true</q>

 Take That, Science: a man found an issue of Action Comics #1 in his attic drywall

-What the Frodo: The original screenwriters for {% workTitle "Super Mario Bros" %} are releasing a sequel in a webcomic
+What the Frodo: The original screenwriters for {% work "Super Mario Bros" %} are releasing a sequel in a webcomic

-Matt says {% workTitle "Guardians of the Galaxy" %} is sounding even worse: John C. Reilly was cast.
+Matt says {% work "Guardians of the Galaxy" %} is sounding even worse: John C. Reilly was cast.

 Christopher Lee is releasing his second heavy metal album, titled "Charlemagne: the Omens of Death".